howonlee/howonlee.github.io/_drafts/play.md

 ---
 layout: page
-title: Play and Work
+title: Thinking about Work
 ---

-It is often heard that work should [be like play.](http://www.paulgraham.com/love.html).
-It seems a noble normative goal to strive for.
-I picked a fairly introspective example, but usually, this statement is presented in an informal and unintrospective and non-academic manner, for pretty obvious reasons.
+It is often heard that work should [be more like a primitive method of working](http://www.paulgraham.com/love.html).
+It seems an interesting normative goal to strive for, and probably better than the normative goal of working always to get more money.

 There's a Rosseau noble-savage whiff to the goal as presented, especially with Graham.
 This is probably because it's been a fairly common observation that life in hunter-gatherer society is more fun and surprisingly easier (for the hunter-gatherers) than in settled society, T. Hobbes's non-empirical claims about nasty brutish shortness notwithstanding.
 For example, B. Franklin in a letter to P. Collinson (from [_The Papers of Benjamin Franklin_](http://franklinpapers.org/franklin//)):